Acupuncture Brisbane

 Acupuncture: What is it?

-Acupuncture is perhaps the most famous aspect of Traditional Eastern Medicine, and it forms an important part of our treatment methodology here at A Pinch of Prevention.
+Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
+It forms an integral part of our treatment method here at A Pinch of Prevention.
 Peter spent 4 years studying this ancient tradition and has been able to use it with great success in his treatments.
 Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
 This is done to bring positive change to the system or area being treated.

-Acupuncture has been used by humans for millenia, and the first documented cases of its applications have been noted over 2000 years ago.
+Humans have used acupuncture for millenia.
+The first documented cases of its use were reported over 2000 years ago.
 Acupuncture is startingly acceptable in the management of many wide and varied disease states and it is a highly respected and well-researched treatment modality, supported by thousands of scientific papers, published in highly respected scientific journals.

 - Pain-acute and chronic